AnimosWorkshop/Sor-Vault/Temuþen/Dictionary.md

 * trū - to drink
 * tuxfū - to visit
 * twarū - to include
+* ufelū - to fear
 * ulfū - to research
 * ukilū - to assume
 * mal ukilū - "to be should"
-* ufelū - to fear
+* uroxū - to steal
 * vabū - to intend
 * vartū - to win
 * vekrū - to succeed (in something)